mnneeltakemail2/testNeel3/waves-full-node/configuration-parameters.md

 ## Configuration Sections

-### Waves configuration section
+### Neel configuration section

-Root configuration section `waves` holds essential application parameters and other configuration subsections.
+Root configuration section `neel` holds essential application parameters and other configuration subsections.

 Using parameter `directory` it is possible to set a path to the base application directory.
 Starting from version 0.6.0 it is possible to use environment variables to set configuration parameters.
 For example, by default, the base directory constructed relative to the user’s `HOME` environment variable.
 Please, do not enclose environment variables references in quotes, in this case, they will be handled as strings and won’t be resolved.

-**Note:** If you want to change waves directory in Ubuntu packages you should change it using `-J-Dwaves.directory=path` in `/etc/waves/application.ini` and `/lib/systemd/system/waves.service`.
+**Note:** If you want to change neel directory in Ubuntu packages you should change it using `-J-Dwaves.directory=path` in `/etc/waves/application.ini` and `/lib/systemd/system/waves.service`.
 You can override any JVM start parameter in `waves.service`, it has priority.